Best Trade Schools in Virginia

 2. Confirm the program meets licensing requirements

-3. Check job placement rates and employer connections
+3. Check employment outcomes (verify with the school) and employer connections

 4. Tour labs and training facilities